Patterns for Blockchain Data Migration: Preliminaries

-The concert was an overwhelming success, partly due to its high transparency in handling finances and ensuring that committed funds go to the charity work.
-Eventually, the ledger was balanced, and all the payments, seed money, and next-year concert's retention were settled as per the SCs.
-Given the overwhelming success of the concert and greater transparency it demonstrated, the nonprofit decided to use the BC for other fundraisers.
-It further planned to track the disbursement of aid and actions by the field staff, as there are known cases of unequal distribution of aid and misappropriation.
-However, it is also realized that the field staff may have intermittent connectivity to the Internet while on the field.
+The concert was an overwhelming success, partly due to its high transparency in handling finances and ensuring that committed funds do go to the charity work.
+Eventually, the ledger was balanced, and all the payments, seed money, and next-year concert's retention were settled as per the smart contracts.
+Given the overwhelming success of the concert and greater transparency it demonstrated, the nonprofit planned on using the blockchain for other fundraisers and to track the disbursement of aid.

-Soon after, the BC community stoped providing free TXs due to the increasing cost of Proof of Work (PoW).
-Consequently, exchanges are also forced to charge a commission for ConcertCoin conversions.
-Moreover, cost and performance problems are unlikely to be solved in the immediate future as the experimental Proof of Stake (PoS) protocol by the BC platform seem to be ineffective in reducing costs and enhancing performance while having high security.
-Given these circumstances and the need to integrate future fundraisers and internal activities the nonprofit decided to change the BC instance.
+However, soon after, the blockchain community started charging transaction fees, as it was grappled with spam transactions.
+Consequently, exchanges were also forced to charge a commission for ConcertCoin conversions.
+It was further realized that the cost and performance problems are unlikely to be solved soon, as changes to the blockchain platform's architecture and incentive mechanism are needed to fix the issue.
+Given these circumstances and the need to integrate future fundraisers and internal activities, the nonprofit decided to change the blockchain instance.

+In this case, the nonprofit has several options, such as moving to a private or another public blockchain.
+Under the first option, the nonprofit could use the same or a different blockchain platform from a BaaS provider or host its instance on-premise or on the cloud.
+The nonprofit also has a range of choices when it comes to migrating the data to the new blockchain instance, e.g., starting the application without any history of the concluded concert, with the closing balances, or with the entire history.